 How did you get a job as a statistician?

-While studying for a Masters degree in mathematics and statistics I worked in the Decision Science team of the National Nuclear Laboratory (NNL), during my three summer breaks.
+During the three summer breaks of my Masters degree in mathematics and statistics, I worked in the Decision Science team of the National Nuclear Laboratory (NNL).
 I applied for a direct-entry role at NNL during the last year of my degree and was successful.

 What's a typical day like?